calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 ### Initialization Vector

 - The IV is not encrypted, and carried in plaintext.
-- IV is only $24$ bits, so around $16$ million.
+- IV is only $24$ bits, so around $16$ million possible IVs.
 - **IV must be different for every message transmitted.**
 - 802.11 standard doesn't specify how IV is calculated.
-	- Usually increment by $1$ for each frame
+	- Usually increment by $1$ for each frame.
-	- No restrictions on reusing the IV
+	- No restrictions on reusing the IV.

 #### IV Collision

-- The key is fixed, and the period of IV is $2^{24}$
+- The key is fixed, and the period of IV is $2^{24}$.
 - Same IV leads to same key stream.
-- So if the adversary takes two frames with same IV to obtain the XOR of two plaintext messages.
+- So if the adversary takes two frames with the same IV to obtain the XOR of two plaintext messages.
 	- $c_1 \oplus c_2 = (p_1 \oplus k_s) \oplus (p_2 \oplus k_s) = p_1 \oplus p_2$
 - Since network traffic contents are predictable, messages can be recovered.
 	- We are in the link layer, so HTTP, IP, TCP headers will be contained in the encrypted payload.